Welcome from the Head of School

 Few schools offer what Sabot does: a truly immersive education rooted in respect, curiosity, and student agency.
 Here, children are not passive recipients of information but active participants in their learning, empowered to wonder, explore, and contribute with confidence.

 Sabot is defined by its warmth, inclusivity, and intentionality.
-Guided by the Reggio Emilia Approach® and a deep commitment to student-empowered learning, we honor every aspect of a child’s development.
-Our constructivist model fosters active engagement and supports the development of strong academic foundations through rigorous thinking, thoughtful dialogue, and meaningful challenges.
+The Sabot Approach, innovative in its commitment to children as researchers, integrates the Reggio Emilia philosophy and a deep dedication to student-empowered learning.
+It encourages students to grow freely as their authentic selves, finding joy in learning and tackling challenges with confidence.
+Our hands-on, inquiry-based model fosters active engagement and builds strong academic foundations through rigorous thinking and thoughtful dialogue.
 Students cultivate independence, problem-solving, and communication skills essential for success in school and beyond.

 A distinctive strength of our school is our deep connection to nature.
 With the 106-acre Larus Park as an extension of our campus, students experience daily opportunities to engage with the natural world.
 This connection enriches their learning, deepens their sense of place and wellness, and nurtures environmental stewardship.

-Sabot’s holistic approach creates a joyful environment where students become learners who approach challenges with perseverance and develop the ability to communicate thoughtfully with adults and peers alike.
+Sabot’s holistic approach cultivates a vibrant learning environment where students grow as persistent, curious learners and strengthen their ability to communicate thoughtfully with adults and peers alike.
 Our eighth-grade graduates are regularly accepted into Richmond’s most competitive high school programs and go on to lead in their schools and communities.
 More than a school, Sabot is a collaborative community of educators, students, and families working together to honor children and prepare them for what lies ahead.
 As someone who leads with relationships at the center of my work, I value open dialogue and partnership.
 My door is always open, and I look forward to getting to know your family.

 I invite you to learn more about Sabot and what makes this community so extraordinary.
 Please don’t hesitate to reach out at eferek@sabotschool.org.
 I’m eager to support your family’s journey.